KasparEtter/ef1p/pages/number-theory/number-theory.md

 The discrete-logarithm problem can be solved efficiently on a sufficiently powerful quantum computer with [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm), named after [Peter Shor](https://en.wikipedia.org/wiki/Peter_Shor) (born in 1959).
-The quantum computers which have been built until now are by far not powerful enough to break modern cryptography.
-Since this might change in the future, cryptography which cannot be broken by quantum computers – so-called [post-quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) – is an active area of research with increasing interest.
+The quantum computers which have been built until now are by far not powerful enough to break modern cryptography, but since this might change in the future, cryptography which cannot be broken by quantum computers – so-called [post-quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) – is an active area of research with increasing interest.